 The Plastic Shipping Container Institute is the North American organization of producers of plastic pails (rigid plastic shipping containers).
 The Institute's mission is to promote the common interests of the plastic shipping container industry, including representation to local, state and federal regulatory agencies and legislative bodies, on domestic and international issues impacting customers, suppliers and consumers.

 Plastic pails are an important package for industrial, commercial and consumer applications.
 Plastic pails enable an estimated $30 billion in products to reach markets around the world.
 They bring foods to restaurants and the home, and safely package cleaners for building maintenance.
 They reliably bring paint, wall joint compound and mastics to the construction site, and contain lubricants for the production line.
 They are even sold as reusable containers for a wide range of utility tasks.

-Containers made by PSCI members are available in a wide variety of sizes, shapes and are used in place of paper or plastic sacks and paperboard boxes by packers who seek sanitary, weatherproof, puncture-resistant containers that stack safely.
-Most PSCI containers can be decorated easily to carry brand advertising and usage instructions, and most are available with a variety of cover fitments to accommodate pouring or the blending of contents.
+Plastic pails replace paper or plastic sacks and paperboard boxes when shippers seek sanitary, weatherproof, puncture-resistant containers that stack safely.
+PSCI member companies produce plastic pails in a wide range of sizes, shapes, and colors.
+Most containers can be economically decorated to carry brand advertising and usage instructions, and most are available with a variety of cover fitments to facilitate pouring or blending of contents.

 PSCI's membership also includes suppliers of plastic resin, handles, lids, molds, closures, gaskets and colorants used in container production.

-The Institute was established in Illinois in 1976 and has been headquartered in Washington, D.C. since 1996.
+The Institute was established in 1976 and has been headquartered in Washington, D.C. since 1996.
 A nine-member Board of Directors meets prior to the general meetings which are held in the Spring and Fall of each year.
-The general meetings consist of a mix of industry leading speakers and extensive committee meetings.
+The general meetings consist of a mix of industry-leading speakers and extensive committee meetings.

 PSCI Articles of Inclorporation